Dark solitons in a trapped gas of long-range interacting bosons: Analytical and Numerical Setup

 and hence the full integro-differential equation can alternatively be treated as the system of Eqs.~(\ref{eqn1}) and (\ref{U}).

 The time-independent version of Eq.~(\ref{eqn1}) can be obtained upon using the standard ansatz $\Psi(x,t)=\exp(-i \mu t) u(x)$, where $\mu$ is the chemical potential.
-This way, we obtain the corresponding steady state problem for the function $u(x)$ in the form:
+In this way, we obtain the corresponding steady state problem for the function $u(x)$ in the form:

 Equation~(\ref{adc2}) is key to our analysis.
-We focus herein on the case with $g=1$ and $\beta \geq 0$, namely, we consider the interplay between repulsive short-range ($\delta$-function scattering kernel) and long-range (linear kernel in our 1D setting) interactions.
-Our numerical computation starts from the local case of $\beta=0$ and considers the Thomas-Fermi limit of $\mu \gg \Omega$.
+We focus herein on the case with $\beta \geq 0$, namely, we consider the interplay between repulsive short-range and attractive long-range interactions.
+Our numerical computation starts from the local case {with} $\beta=0$ and considers the \panos{approach to the} {Thomas-Fermi (TF)} limit of $\mu \gg \Omega$, \panos{in which the role of the kinetic energy is becoming negligible}.
 In this limit, a well-defined theory of dark solitons, analyzing their existence, stability, and dynamical properties, has been developed for quasi-1D BEC settings ---see, e.g. the reviews \cite{djf,siambook}.
-We obtain these dark solitons as (numerically) exact solutions up to a prescribed numerical tolerance, using a fixed point iteration (a Newton-Raphson scheme).
+We obtain these dark solitons as (numerically) exact solutions up to a prescribed numerical tolerance, using a \panos{root finding algorithm (a Newton-Raphson scheme for the vector arising from the numerical discretization of Eq.~(\ref{adc2})).
+An advantage of this method is that it can be used in any regime, i.e., it is not restricted to the Thomas-Fermi limit}.

-Subsequent consideration of the Bogolyubov-de Gennes (BdG) spectral analysis of the ground state and the solitons is then implemented using the perturbation ansatz:
+Subsequent consideration of the Bogolyubov-de Gennes (BdG) spectral analysis \cite{pethick,stringari} of the ground state and the solitons is then implemented using the perturbation ansatz:

-Here, $\omega=\omega_r + i \omega_i$ is the relevant eigenfrequency, which when real indicates spectral stability (and oscillations with frequency $\omega_r$), while if it has a nontrivial imaginary part $\omega_i \neq 0$, it indicates instability with growth rate $\omega_i$.
+Here, $\omega=\omega_r + i \omega_i$ is the relevant eigenfrequency, which when real indicates spectral stability (and oscillations with frequency $\omega_r$), while if it has a nontrivial imaginary part $\omega_i \neq 0$, it indicates a dynamic instability with growth rate $\omega_i$.
 The pertinent eigenvector $(a,b)^T$ corresponds to the eigendirection associated with the relevant oscillation and/or growth.
-Once the solution to Eq.~(\ref{adc2}) is obtained, it is used as an input in the eigenvalue solver resulting from the insertion of Eq.~(\ref{bdg}) into Eq.~(\ref{eqn1}), allowing us to assess the solution's spectral features and its anticipated dynamical robustness.
+Once the solution of Eq.~(\ref{adc2}) is obtained, it is used as an input in the eigenvalue solver resulting from the insertion of Eq.~(\ref{bdg}) into Eq.~(\ref{eqn1}), allowing us to assess the solution's spectral features and its anticipated dynamical robustness.
+Once the existence is obtained via Eq.~(\ref{adc2}) and the BdG stability is characterized via Eq.~(\ref{bdg}), the solution is inserted in a dynamical integrator of Eq.~(\ref{eqn1}) [typically a fourth-order Runge-Kutta in time, coupled with a second-order discretization in space] to explore the dynamical properties of the waveform.